jindalabhinav/ProductService/Auth README.md

 ![img_1.png](img_1.png)

-## Manual Authentication
+## Manual Authorization

-We've implemented the manual way of implementing Authentication by implementing the following code-blocks:
+We've used the manual way of implementing Authorization by using the following code-blocks:

 ```java
 // ProductController